adrianbj/SVGSymbolsToAISymbols/README.md

 This was developed from the FreehandToAI.jsx distributed by Adobe.

-Open all SVG symbol ready files specified in the user selected folder and save them as AI symbol palettes
+This script will open all SVG symbol ready files specified in the user selected folder and save them as AI symbol palettes

 A compatible SVG file must include SVG symbols with an id attribute, like:
 ```